cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: 💪🏼 Congratulations to  @theseacleaners team!
+> RT [Obeo](https://www.obeosoft.com/): 💪🏼 Congratulations to  @theseacleaners team!
 We are delighted to be by your side: discover the future Manta and join the bat…

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Tue Jan 26 15:21:07 +0000 2021](https://twitter.com/bruncedric/status/1354086975649755138)

 ----

-> RT @Obeo_Corp: Professional M2Doc for @capella_arcadia training session from March 29 to April 2: the training session will be led by an M2…
+> RT [Obeo](https://www.obeosoft.com/): Professional M2Doc for @capella_arcadia training session from March 29 to April 2: the training session will be led by an M2…

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Wed Jan 27 09:06:47 +0000 2021](https://twitter.com/bruncedric/status/1354355159665618945)